chaliluc/AdventOfCode2021/README.md

 # AdventOfCode2021
-My take on the Advent of Code 2021 challenge
+This is my take on the Advent of Code challenge 2021 https://adventofcode.com/

+Being an ABAPer, this is of course in ABAP.

+Enjoy!